 SLAM Diamond Drill Core Assays up to 56.9 g/t Gold

-MIRAMICHI, New Brunswick, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- SLAM Exploration Ltd. SXL is pleased to report core intervals ranging up to gold 56.9 g/t gold over 0.5 metres from the 646 m diamond drilling program completed on its wholly-owned Menneval gold project located in New Brunswick, Canada.
+/EIN News/ -- MIRAMICHI, New Brunswick, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- SLAM Exploration Ltd. (“SLAM” or the “Company” on TSXV: SXL) is pleased to report core intervals ranging up to gold 56.9 g/t gold over 0.5 metres from the 646 m diamond drilling program completed on its wholly-owned Menneval gold project located in New Brunswick, Canada.
 Selected gold assays and drill core intervals are summarized in the table below:

 |Zone